-NOTE: For the Spreadsheet report, you can click [Prefill from Spreadsheet] to change the report options to match the current layout of the spreadsheet.
+Note: For the Spreadsheet report, you can click [Prefill from Spreadsheet] to change the report options to match the current layout of the spreadsheet.
 This is an easy way to get a printout that looks the same as the spreadsheet on the screen.
 If you prefer a different layout for the report, you can change the spreadsheet layout before you print.

-- 5 (Optional) To check the appearance of the report before you print it, click [Preview]. - 6 (Optional) To save your changes for the future, click [Save Layout] and give the layout a name.
+- c.
+When you save your layout, choose whether to save it as Personal (for your exclusive use) or as Shared (making it available to all Estimating users). - 5.
+(Optional) To check the appearance of the report before you print it, click [Preview]. - 6.
+(Optional) To save your changes for the future, click [Save Layout] and give the layout a name.
 You can select this layout name in the future to use these changes.
-If you have permissions, you can also share the layout with other Sage Estimating operators. - 7 Click [Print] to print the report from the Report Options window.
+If you have permissions, you can also share the layout with other Sage Estimating operators. - 7.
+Click [Print] to print the report from the Report Options window.

-To save a report as a file
+To save a report as a file:

-- 1 In the report window, click [Export].
+- 1. In the report window, click [Export].

-- 2 In the Export Report File window, select the drive or directory in which you want to save the report.
+- 2. In the Export Report File window, select the drive or directory in which you want to save the report.
 Then enter a name for the report in the File Name field.

-- 3 In the Save as type field, choose a file format.
+- 3. In the Save as type field, choose a file format.
 Your choices are:

 - Portable Document Format (.pdf)

 - Microsoft Excel Workbook (.xls)

 - Microsoft Excel XML (.xml)

 - Comma Separated Values (.csv)

 - Tab Separated Values (.tsv)

 - Text Files (.txt)

-- 4 Click [Save].
+- 4. Click [Save].

-To preview a report
+To preview a report:

-- 1 From the Reports group of the Home tab (or the Reports menu in classic view), select the report you want to preview. - 2 Click [Preview]. - 3 In the preview window, use the buttons at the top of the window to manipulate the display.
+- 1. From the Reports group of the Home tab, select the report you want to preview. - 2.
+Click [Preview]. - 3.
+In the preview window, use the buttons at the top of the window to adjust the display.